corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

 If the `--record` option is given then the SQL is written to the file and no database updates are executed.

+The command cannot run while the iterative archive service is processing transactions.

+{{< note >}}
+Restoring a snapshot undoes the deletion, not the classification: the restored transactions are still considered archivable and are picked up again by the next archiving run.
+To re-evaluate them instead, run `reset-archiving` after the restore.
+See [Restore, import, and the iterative tracking data](archiving-service-index.md#restore-import-and-the-iterative-tracking-data).
+{{< /note >}}

 ## Reset Archiving command